Create New Pages

 There are many types of components to choose from:

-• Text: The basic Text component contains only text, no graphics, hyperlinks, or buttons.
-Use this component when you want to add a heading or descriptive text to the page.
+• Text: The basic Text component contains only text or hyperlinks.
+Use this component when you want to add a heading or descriptive text to the page, or link to another page or site.

 • Dividers: Dividers add a visual dividing line to help you create sections to your page.
 You cannot edit or format the look of dividers.

 • Static: Static cards allow you to add specialty elements to your page that contain a combination of text, images, and buttons.
 You can add a hyperlink to an image or a button that takes the user to any web page.
 Use these cards when you want to add variety and dimension to your page.
 You can also use static cards to link to subpages within your hierarchy.
-Instead of Static cards, we recommend that you use Dynamic cards when you want to link to content contained in your Percipio site.
+If you want to link to content contained in your Skillsoft Platform site, we recommend using dynamic cards instead of static cards.

-• Dynamic: Dynamic cards allow you to showcase content directly on the page.
+• Dynamic: Dynamic elements allow you to showcase content directly on the page.
 You can link to Library areas and subjects, channels and journeys, or specific content items.
-These cards automatically update if the content is updated.
-This card type is not available for beta limited preview.
+Dynamic content cards automatically update if the content is updated.

 To add a component:

 1. From the Pages tab, select the page to which you want to add a component, then select the Design tab so all features are available.
-The page displays in the Design tab so you can customize it.
+The page displays in the main window to the right so you can customize it.

 2. Locate the component you want to add from the Design tab, click and drag it to the place within the page you want it to display.
 If it lands in the wrong place, simply click and drag it to the right place.
 Other components may shift to accommodate the new component.